 SPOT

-The Shell Museum stands out for its unique shell-inspired exterior.
-A 5-meter-long reconstructed model of a chock shell, the ancestor of the nautilus shell, which is a representative shell of the Orbis period sea about 500 million years ago, is displayed in the center of the pavilion.
-Visitors can experience the beauty of the ancient sea.
+The Shell Museum's unique shell-shaped exterior is particularly eye-catching.
+In the center of the museum is a 5m-long reconstructed model of a choccygosporum, an ancestor of the nautilus, a shell representative of the Orbis period seas about 500 million years ago.
+You can experience the beauty of the ancient sea.

-The oceans occupy about 70% of the entire earth.
-Shellfish are said to be the most diverse species in it.
-Around Japan alone, there are approximately 8,000 species of shellfish.
-The Shell Museum is marked by a building that looks like a large bivalve shell.
-It constantly displays about 5,000 specimens of about 1,500 species and ecological exhibits.
+The oceans cover about 70% of the Earth's surface.
+Shellfish are said to be the most diverse species in the ocean.
+Around Japan alone, there are about 8,000 types of shellfish.
+The Shell Museum is marked by a large building resembling a bivalve shell.
+At any one time, there are about 5,000 specimens from about 1,500 types on display, along with ecological exhibits.

 Business Hours